• 55All Colleges/Departments

 Announcement Jan 2019

 A XenX closed cabinet x-ray irradiator with a rotational gantry, designed for irradiation of cells and rodents is now available.
+The system provides whole-body and focal irradiation treatments.
 Please contact the lab or Michael Lamba (584-9028, michael.lamba@uc.edu) for further information.

 Announcement Sept 2018